mathewhaiden74/Shortest-path-Finder/README.md

-# Shortest-path-Finder
-Developed a Python-based application that uses a webcam to recognize faces and automatically mark attendance..
+ Created a Python solution to optimize delivery routes using map data and algorithms.
+Improved efficiency by finding the shortest path between multiple locations.